oneapi-src/oneAPI-tab/cross-tab/README.rst

     Small clarification: You can't operate on the same object from multiple threads without synchronization.

-– Is Unified RT for users to use or Implementers to use?
+– Is Unified RT for users to use or Implementers to use

-  - Aimed at End Users or under a parallel language layer – don’t need to discuss now but need to know who the target market is.
+  - Aimed at end Users or under a parallel language layer

 - Having this TLS magical CUDA state is a limitation for performance;
   And it is actually very non-thread safe, just in a more dangerous